 Similar to vanilla, the unique aroma of pandan leaves is used to flavor many desserts.
 However, it should also be noted that pandan tastes nothing like vanilla.
 Pandan’s flavor profile is indescribable, which is not like anything else.
 The fresh leaves of pandan taste are sorta grassy and nutty.

-What is Gula Melaka?
+What Is Gula Melaka?

 Palm sugar is widely known as gula melaka or gula jawa in Southeast Asia.
 In Malaysia or Singapore, they call it by the former, and as an Indonesian, we call it gula jawa.
 This organic, unrefined sugar is produced from the sap of coconut palms or other palms.
 To produce gula melaka, you need to boil the sap until it thickens.
 The sticky sugar syrup is then whipped and poured into containers made of bamboo tubes, where it solidifies.

 To use it, one just shaves the sugar with a knife before using it as an ingredient for sweet and savory dishes.
 The taste is super complex but not as sweet as cane sugar.
-It will hit you with deep caramel, butterscotch, coffee, and smoky note at the back.
+It will hit you with deep caramel, butterscotch, coffee, and a smoky note at the back.
 The flavor can vary depending on the date of picking the sap and the growing conditions of the trees.

 Best Piping Tips to Use

-Pro Tips For Making Pandan Gula Melaka Butter Cookies
+Pro Tips for Making Pandan Gula Melaka Butter Cookies

-- Use room temperature butter.
+• Use room temperature butter.
 It refers to soft and pliable butter, but still cool to touch.
 There should be an indent when you press with your finger.

-- Measure your flour correctly.
+• Measure your flour correctly.
 Adding too much flour to the recipe is the most common mistake.
 To best and easiest way to measure flour is by using a scale.
 If you still insist on using volume measurement, make sure to fluff your flour and spoon it into your measuring cup.
 Then, use a knife to level it off.

-- Add more milk if your dough is too hard.
+• Add more milk if your dough is too hard.
 Finding the right consistency of cookie dough is very crucial for butter cookies since you need it to be creamy enough to pipe.
 I find the recipe ratio is perfect for me, but if your dough is too hard to pipe, try to add a teaspoon of milk to the dough.

-- Use a cookie press to shape the cookies. if you are not confident about your piping skill, you can alternatively use a cookie press to shape these cookies.
+• Use a cookie press to shape the cookies. if you are not confident about your piping skill, you can alternatively use a cookie press to shape these cookies.

 More Pandan Recipes